syedalinaqihasni/coderabbit-docs/docs/platforms/github-enterprise-server.md

 ---
-title: CodeRabbit for GitHub Enterprise Server
+title: Integrating CodeRabbit with GitHub Enterprise Server
-description: Integrate CodeRabbit with your GitHub Enterprise Server.
+description: Learn how to integrate CodeRabbit with your GitHub Enterprise Server.
 sidebar_label: GitHub Enterprise Server
 sidebar_position: 3
 ---

 :::info

 This page is for GitHub Enterprise Server (Self-Hosted) users only.
 If you're using `github.com`, [log in to CodeRabbit](https://app.coderabbit.ai) and add your repositories from there